Looks like you are using an old version of Internet Explorer - Please update your browser

 The first few articles in our series on the Resurrection described the centrality of this doctrine to the Christian faith and explored many of the evidences that Jesus rose from the dead.
 The most recent article critiqued three alternative views raised by skeptics in attempts to deny this great miracle.
 Proponents of the mistaken identity, legend, and copycat views essentially ignore all of the evidence and push baseless theories instead.

 In today’s article we will critique two of the critical views popularized by liberal theologians that at least wrestle with some of the evidence.
-As such, they do a better job of dealing with the historical data than the skeptical positions, yet as we will see, they still cannot account for all of the minimal facts.
+As such, they do a better job of dealing with the historical data than the skeptical positions, yet as we will see, they still cannot account for all of the five key evidences.

 Throughout history individuals have experienced hallucinations, meaning that they have perceived someone or something to be present even though that person or thing was not objectively there.
 Hallucinations are common among certain types of drug users and among those who are grieving the loss of a loved one.
 The disciples were certainly grieving over the death of Christ, so critical theologians have argued that the disciples may have simply experienced hallucinations of Jesus, causing them to conclude that He had risen from the dead.
 This theory, or some variation of it, has actually been proposed by numerous critical scholars and currently is their leading alternate explanation to the Resurrection.